IceVct/eyefinder/README.md

 ```

 ### Running
+This code requires one argument: the port device name.
-For running this code, it is required one argument: the port device name
+For running this code, run the following command

 ```
 sudo ./movePlatBack /dev/port_name
 ```

-or changing the permissions, as explained above and running normally.
+or change the permissions, as explained above and run it normally.